-To aid in discussing the details of $\pm 1$ defect pair formation via the ridge-splitting mechanism, we present the evolution of the flow and director fields during the formation and subsequent annihilation of the first-observed disclinations for the Er = 500 results in Fig. 9.
-We should note that the director field vectors in Fig. 9 have been plotted with a fixed length, rather than their projected length in the y-z plane as in previous figures, so as to emphasize the defect structure.
-As previously mentioned, the formation of $\pm 1$ disclinations is initiated by the appearance of a ridge structure [highlighted in the director field plot in Fig. 9 (a) by an ellipse] at $\tau = 143$ strain units.
-We see from comparison of the director field in the right plot of Fig. 9 (b) to the disclination depictions presented in Fig. 4 (b) that, at $\tau = 145$ strain units, the ridge splits to form a $\pm 1$ pair of disclinations.
-Upon formation, the disclinations move through the domain [Fig. 9 (c)] via hydrodynamic forces as a consequence of flow modification induced by the dynamics of the orientation field and interactive forces resulting from gradient elasticity.
-After a given amount of time, which ranged from 10 to 20 strain units for the results presented here, the $\pm 1$ disclination pair succumbs to a manifestation of gradient elasticity in the form of an attractive force between
+The series of snapshots presented in Fig. 8 shows the evolution of the flow and director fields during the formation and subsequent annihilation of the first-observed disclinations for the Er=500 results.
+(The reader should note that director field vectors in Fig. 8 have been plotted with a fixed length, rather than their projected length in the y-z plane as in previous figures, so as to emphasize the defect structure.)
+As previously mentioned, the formation of $\pm 1$ disclinations is initiated by the appearance of a ridge structure [highlighted in the director field plot in Fig. 8(a) by an ellipse] at $\tau \approx 143$ strain units.
+At $\tau \approx 145$ strain units, the ridge splits to form a $\pm 1$ pair of disclinations, as we can see by comparing the director field in the right plot of Fig. 8(b) to the disclination depictions presented in Fig. 4(a).
+Upon formation, the disclinations move through the domain [Fig. 8(c)] via convection, and after a given amount of time, which ranged from 10 to 20 strain units for the results presented here, the oppositely signed disclinations annihilate one another by recombining at $\tau \approx 154$ strain units [Fig. 8(d)].
+In this example, it appears that since a large degree of tipping (which possibly aids in the formation of the ridge structure) occurs at the cell core, the disclination structure is a direct result of the relatively high-strength vortex encompassing the region in which the disclination pair resides.
+There is also a noticeable synchronization between the flow and configuration fields as the disclinations and encompassing roll cell propagate along the spanwise direction within the domain, and the splitting of the large roll cell occurs at approximately the same strain at which the disclinations recombine.
+Although this coupling between the flow and disclination dynamics, in which ±1 disclination pairs originate in the core of relatively highstrength roll cells, is quite common in this regime, we have also observed defect formation via ridge-splitting in regions bridging several vortices and in the regions between adjacent vortices.